jsgoodlife0511/A-Reflection-on-LLM-Parameters/Benchmarking/README.md

 Quantitative evaluations alone are often insufficient.
 In most real-world applications, a hybrid approach combining **both quantitative and qualitative evaluation** methods is needed.
 This is particularly true when fine-tuning a model for **a specific use case or domain relevant to your organization.** Assessing how well the model performs in those scenarios remains an open question.

-## Evaluation Method 1: Golden Dataset & Checkpoint Tracking
+## Evaluation Method 1: Qualitative Evaluation through Checkpoint Tracking using Golden Dataset
 During instruction fine-tuning, one effective approach is to prepare **a golden dataset** of question–ideal answer pairs and observe how the model's responses **evolve across training checkpoints.**

 This may seem simple, but it can be a surprisingly powerful way to qualitatively assess model performance.
 By focusing on a small set of critical or representative questions and tracking changes in the responses at each checkpoint, you can get a tangible sense of how fine-tuning is shaping the model's behavior.